BY ALEJANDRO LIFSCHITZ

 “We have teachers where we need teachers, and in fact we may need even more.
 The last thing we can do is cut teachers,” said Silvina Batakis, economy minister in Buenos Aires province.

-Buenos Aires, which is about the size of Italy, accounts for almost 40 percent of national GDP and most of the country’s provincial deficit as well.
+Italy, accounts for almost 40 percent of national GDP and most of the country’s provincial deficit as well.

 Provincial funding sources are limited and most districts have had to seek assistance from the national government to cover their financing needs.